 This clip is from the 1976 movie Super Weapon, and features George Mattson, Jimmy Maloney, Bob Campbell, and Justin Testa.

 Kanbun Uechi, for whom this karate system is named, studied Pangainoon in China at the Central Temple in the Fujian Province from 1897 to 1910.
-Kanbun left Okinawa in 1897 to avoid being conscripted into the Japanese army and to learn the Chinese fighting system.
+Kanbun left Okinawa in 1897 to avoid being conscripted into the Japanese army and to study the Chinese martial arts.
 Little is known of Kanbun’s 13 years in China.
-His son, Kanei, did say that Kanbun directed all his energies toward the mastery of Pangainoon.
+His son, Kanei, did say that Kanbun directed all his energies toward mastering Pangainoon.
 He learned the physical art, which included Chinese medicine and the underlying philosophy.

 Kanei Uechi, Kanbun’s son, began his study of karate in 1930 under his father’s tutelage in Japan.
 He opened his school in Osaka two years later.
 He returned to Okinawa and settled down in Nago.
-Ryuko Tomoyose, son of Ryuyu, who was living in Futenma, heard that Kanei was back in Okinawa.
+Ryuko Tomoyose, the son of Ryuyu, who was living in Futenma, heard that Kanei had returned to Okinawa.
 Ryuko found Kanei and convinced him to teach.
 Ryuko and a group of karate students built a dojo for Kanei and brought him to Futenma.
-This was the first time Okinawa had a teacher of Pangai Noon.
+This was the first time Okinawa had a teacher of Pangainoon.

 You can send me a message or ask me a general question using this form.